techidaily/site-win11-tips/source/_posts/how-to-fix-a-grayed-out-secure-boot-in-the-bios-on-windows.md

 ### Prepare Your Computer for a BIOS Update

- Before you update your BIOS, you'll need to[suspend BitLocker protection](https://www.makeuseof.com/windows-10-disable-or-suspend-bitlocker/) .
-You may also need to[temporarily turn off Windows Security protection](https://www.makeuseof.com/temporarily-disable-windows-security-windows-11/) and third-party antivirus.
+ Before you update your BIOS, you'll need to [suspend BitLocker protection](https://www.makeuseof.com/windows-10-disable-or-suspend-bitlocker/) .
+You may also need to [temporarily turn off Windows Security protection](https://www.makeuseof.com/temporarily-disable-windows-security-windows-11/) and third-party antivirus.

  Next, check your current BIOS version.
 You don't want to install an older version of BIOS on your computer.
 So, press the**Win** key, type**system information** , and open the System Information app from the search results.
 In the System Information dialog, locate and check the**BIOS Version/Date** entry.
 Note down the BIOS version, for example,**AMI F.27, 3/17/2022** .